LiliaFramework/SCPRP/README.md

 Please read our [Code of Conduct](Code_Of_Conduct.md) before contributing.

-## 🎓 License
+## 🎓 Learning & Adaptation

-This project is licensed under the [GNU General Public License v3.0](License).

-Author: Samael
+All [**Lilia**](https://github.com/LiliaFramework/Lilia) content is open source under the **GNU General Public License v3.0**.
+See the [License](./License) file for details.
+You are free to study, modify and adapt it for your own server.
+Commercial resale is discouraged, but educational use is encouraged.

+Official modules for Lilia can be found here: [https://github.com/LiliaFramework/Modules](https://github.com/LiliaFramework/Modules)

+Participation in this project is subject to the [Code of Conduct](./Code_Of_Conduct.md).